-- Take modules from across different disciplines, giving you greater insight into topics
+- Take modules from across different disciplines, giving you greater insight into a range of topics

 - Learn from historians, political scientists, sociologists, and human rights scholars.

 Learn about Brexit, the rise of Donald Trump, and the history of the political left and right on our BA History and Politics.
 You will explore how we structure our society and how history shapes our future.
-This course combines two subjects that work together and provide you with a broader knowledge of the two.
-Politics is a historical subject, and one that requires an awareness of History in order to be understood.
+This course combines two subjects that work together and provide you with a broader knowledge of different periods of history while providing a deep understanding of political ideas, the institutions of our society, and the theories capable explaining global relationships.

 You'll get real-world experience, and work placement and internship opportunities, building the skills needed to open the door to many rewarding careers.
 We offer both work placements and study trips abroad as part of your degree.